Elvexys/elvexys-oss-feed/README.md

-# infoteam-oss-feed
+# elvexys-oss-feed
-Infoteam OSS feed for OpenWRT.
+Elvexys OSS feed for OpenWRT.

 It started as a fork of https://github.com/xueliu/lora-feed but now it lives as it own.

-This repository is mainly used by OpenLORIX available here : https://github.com/InfoteamEnergySolutions/openwrt
+This repository is mainly used by OpenLORIX available here : https://github.com/Elvexys/openwrt